Quill feather

 brand activation to figure out which one might be a good fit for your business.

 Experiential marketing focuses on memorable, interactive experiences for consumers.
-Pop up stores, demos, unique packaging, or full-scale immersive events are all examples.
+Pop up stores, demos, unique packaging, or full-scale immersive events are great examples.

-The goal is to get customers actively engaged with the brand.
+The goal is to get customers actively engaged with your brand.
 M&M’s flavor room experience in New York City was a great example of this strategy in action.

 Effective experiential marketing campaigns generally attract positive viral attention.
-You’ll hear people talk about these brand experiences for years when done right.
+When done right, you’ll hear people talk about these brand experiences for years.

 Large-scale experiential marketing can be expensive, and only a limited audience has the chance to interact.
-There are also legalities involved with obtaining permits and permission to use video and photographs.
+There are also legalities involved with obtaining permits and permission to use public spaces, video, and photographs.

-Influencer marketing involves partnering with individuals with a large social media following to reach a wider audience.
+Influencer marketing involves partnering with individuals with an engaged social media following to reach a wider audience.
 Influencers can quickly boost your brand awareness and credibility.

 There are many cases where products are sold out or hard to find within hours of an influencer mentioning them on TikTok or Instagram.